howellsryan/career-catalogue/VPNs.md

 WireGuard handles the heavy-duty security with minimal overhead, while Split Tunnelling ensures you aren't sacrificing your gigabit fiber speeds just to stay private.
 It’s no longer a choice between being "safe" or being "fast"—you can finally have both.

 ## The Verdict
-If you’re setting up a VPN today, check your settings.
-Ensure your protocol is set to **WireGuard** and take five minutes to configure **Split Tunnelling** for your high-bandwidth apps.
-It transforms the VPN from an "annoying necessity" into a seamless part of your OS that you'll forget is even running.

-## The Verdict